gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/IncompatibleChanges_v7.md

 (key = the entirety of the key elements)

 Essentially this means: we propagate the key only in situations where we are (almost) sure that the result is a valid key.
-"Almost", because a path with a to-many association isn't recognized inside an expression.
+This was the intention, but a path with a to-many association isn't recognized inside an expression.

 These rules are unnecessarily complex.

-In cds-compiler v7:
+In cds-compiler v7 or when the v6.9 option `v7KeyPropagation` is set with truthy value:
 Simplify rules: a view or projection inherits the key of the underlying base entity, if ...
 * no explicit key is set in the query
 * all key elements of the primary base entity and all key elements of joined entities are selected

-Note: second rule is very strict, as oftentimes not all key elements of the target need to be selected because they are tied to a key element of the source via the ON condition.
+Note: second rule is very strict, as often not all key elements of the target need to be selected because they are tied to a key element of the source via the ON condition.
 In these situations no key is propagated and we basically have the same situation as before v7.

 This change means:
-we would propagate the key also in many situations where we are not sure the result is a valid key.
+we would propagate the key also in situations where we are not sure the result is a valid key, e.g. with a union query.

+### Key propagation for types

+An element of an entity can be key with implications for the compiler-calculated foreign keys of an association, SQL constraints in the OData protocol, ….

+Inconsistencies arise when a _sub element_ of an entity is declared to be a key, especially if structure flattening comes into play.
+Thus, the compiler issues a warning for `key` on a sub element, and for `key` inside a structured type.

+Before cds-compiler v7 or when the v7 option `v6KeyPropagation` is set with truthy value:

+* an element in a structure type doesn't inherit the key of the underlying base element if the structure type is a derived type (`type D: T`) or is defined via `projection on`,
+* an element in a structure type _does inherit_ the key of the underlying base element if the structure type includes a structure.

+In cds-compiler v7 or when the v6.9 option `v7KeyPropagation` is set with truthy value:

+* an element in a structure type _never inherits_ the key of an underlying base element.

+This way, key sub elements (with their inconsistencies) only arise with dubious user-provided element definitions, never for compiler-inferred elements.

+Users who use a type basically as include should consider using an aspect instead.

 ### Annotate with invalid target